gudnuf/bolt12-prism/README.md

 Some other projects that compliment this one are

-- [roygbiv.money](https://roygbiv.money) where you can experiment with prisms in regtest
-- [roygbiv.guide](https://roygbiv.guide) to learn more about prisms
+- [roygbiv.guide](https://roygbiv.guide) to learn more about prisms.
 - [lnplay](https://github.com/farscapian/lnplay) which integrates the prism plugin
 - [roygbiv-frontend](https://github.com/johngribbin/ROYGBIV-frontend) helps you manage BOLT12 prisms.
-TODO hackaton idea: needs UI update to v2 Prisms.
+TODO hackathon idea: needs UI update to v2 Prisms.

 ## Getting Started